tch1001/tch1001.github.io/_posts/2023-01-31-minimal-kernel.md

 $ apt install -y libncurses5 libncurses5-dev bison flex
 $ make menuconfig
 # go enable PVH if u want to run in QEMU
-$ vim .config # remove "debian" things if they complain, and also the "certs/signing_key.pem"
+$ vim .config # remove "debian" things, and the "certs/signing_key.pem"
 $ apt install -y libssl-dev libelf-dev
-$ make -j12 # change -jN to your liking, my 32-core computer can take N=12 or more but my Thinkpad laptop could only take N=2 before crashing
+$ make -j$(nproc) # change -jN to your liking
 # if they prompt something involving certs, just press enter (default choices)
 ```

-## Running the Kernel in QEMU
 Important: Don't forget to enable `CONFIG_PVH=y` in `.config` if you want to run in QEMU.
 ```
 $ ls -lh vmlinux
 ```
 `vmlinux` should exist, if it doesn't, something went wrong and go back to [build](#building-the-kernel).

 Otherwise, let's run our kernel!

-### Make our initramfs
-Either use
+## Running in QEMU
+We need an Initrd?
+What's Init RAM Disk?
+It is the first thing that the kernel looks for when it wakes up.

+You can try the following command and see it complain that it was unable to find an `init`.
 ```
-$ mkinitramfs -o ramdisk.img # doesn't work right now
+$ qemu-system-x86_64 -kernel arch/x86/boot/bzImage -nographic --append "console=tty0 console=ttyS0 panic=1 root=/dev/sda rootfstype=ext2" -hda rootfs.ext2 -m 1024 -vga none -display none -serial mon:stdio -no-reboot
+# Some kernel logs before we see
+[    1.512696] Run /sbin/init as init process
+[    1.513360] Run /etc/init as init process
+[    1.513575] Run /bin/init as init process
+[    1.513772] Run /bin/sh as init process
+[    1.514056] Kernel panic - not syncing: No working init found.
+Try passing init= option to kernel.
 ```
-OR make your own
+The kernel was frantically looking for an `init` executable in `/sbin`,`/etc`,`/bin`.
+Really just any executable (can be a shell script, or a binary executable).
+### Our own init
+Let's write our own init for now.
+The `sleep` is to prevent the kernel from panicing (it will panic if `init` exits).
 ```
 $ mkdir vfs && cd vfs
 $ cat << EOF > hello-kernel.c